doomhack/GBADoom/README.md

 -Renderer is largely intact.
 Z-Depth lighting is gone and there is mip-mapping but it's otherwise complete.

 -Monster behaviour etc is all intact.
-(I.e sound propergation etc)
+(I.e sound propagation etc)

 -Framerate is pretty variable.
 Simple areas run at ~25fps.
-Complex areas (Eg: E4M2) chug aloang at about 5 FPS.
+Complex areas (Eg: E4M2) chug along at about 5 FPS.
 It's running like SNES or 3DO Doom.

 -Sound and music support.